Skip to main content

 BIOMEDICAL TECHNOLOGY

 Biomedical technology combines engineering and technology to solve biological or medical problems involving humans, especially the design and use of medical equipment used to diagnose and treat various diseases.
 Students address topics ranging from public health and biomedical engineering to clinical medicine and physiology in preparation for continued education in the biomedical and health fields.
-This program is aligned with the recognized PLTW Biomedical Science curriculum.
+This program is aligned with the recognized Biomedical Science curriculum.

 View Biomedical Technology courses.